DeclanChidlow/vale.rocks/input/pages/uses/uses.md

 Day to day I run a Framework Laptop 13.
 More information about my specific device and my experience with it is available in [my review](https://vale.rocks/posts/A-Year-With-The-Framework-Laptop-13).

 In general, I run NixOS on all my devices.
 I'm a huge fan of it's declarative configuration.
-The ability to run things in an ephemeral shell with `nix-shell:p` is also core to my iterative development processes.
+The ability to run things in an ephemeral shell with `nix-shell -p` is also core to my iterative development processes.

 ### Environment